norvig/paip-lisp/README.md

 This page is the index for the Lisp source code files for the book *Paradigms of Artificial
-Intelligence Programming: Case Studies in Common Lisp. by Peter Norvig.
+Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig.

 # Running Code